Operations on spectral partition Lie algebras and TAQ cohomology: A bar spectral sequence

-\end{definition} Let $\p_{\R}$ be the category of $\p_{\R}$-algebras.
-A classical result by May and McClure tells us that this is the target category for the mod $p$ homology of non-unital $\E_\infty$-$H\Fp$-algebras. \begin{theorem}\cite{Einfinity,bmms} For any $\mathbb{P}$-algebra $X$, there is an isomorphism of free $\p_{\R}$-algebras. \end{theorem}
+A classical result by May and McClure tells us that this is the target category for the mod $p$ homology of non-unital $\E_\infty$-$\Fp$-algebras. \begin{theorem}\cite[I.4.1]{adem}\cite[IX.2.1]{bmms} For any $\E^{\mathrm{nu}}_\infty\tens \Fp$-algebra $X$, there is an isomorphism of free $\p_{\R}$-algebras. \end{theorem}